LDZ24he25/RepSC-PA/README.md

 Maximum `gt_size` for DF2K-ODI is 256.

 ### Training
-We provide training options of RepSC-PA on X2, X4 AND X8 SR.
+We provide training options of RepSC-PA on X2, X4 and X8 SR.

 All comparison models on X4 SR is available.